quietboil/sibyl/README.md

 - Tests that connect to the database use environment variables - DBNAME, DBUSER and DBPASS - to identify the database, user and password respectively.
 These variables should be set before executing `cargo test`.

 ## Limitations

+### Nonblocking mode and LOBs

+Due to erratic bahavior of some OCI LOB functions in `nonblocking` mode, support for LOBs (in nonblocking mode) was pulled from Sybil.
+At the moment the only option, if one needs to work with LOBs, is to build Sybil for `blocking` mode execution.

+### Other OCI features

 At this time sibyl provides only the most commonly needed means to interface with the Oracle database.
 Some of the missing features are:
 - Array interface for multi-row operations